lkrryba/reading-journal/READ[INGJOURNAL]ME.md

 11. 🐙 **Remarkably Bright Creatures** by Shelby Van Pelt ~ Widow befriends a curmudgeonly octopus who helps solve a 30-year-old mystery
 12. ☕️ **How to Make the Best Coffee at Home** by James Hoffmann ~ Expert guide to brewing better coffee in your own kitchen
 13. 👻 **Of Ghosts and Goblins** by Lafcadio Hearn ~ Haunting tales featuring the phantoms and ghouls of Japanese folklore 🇯🇵
+14. 🛳️ **Down to the Sea in Ships** by Horatio Clare ~ First-hand account of life on two container ships as they make their epic voyages across the globe

 ---